UNDP-Accelerator-Labs/national_innovation_ecosystems_toolkit/How to support a national innovation ecosystem/How to map a national innovation ecosystem - Kenya/Factsheet_Mapping_innovation_ecosystem_Kenya.md

 **People** (team numerosity): 3 Accelerator Labs staff

 **Focal point**.
 Caroline Kiarie
- Caroline Kiarie-Kimondo is the Head of Exploration, Kenya Accelerator Lab.
-Caroline is a social impact strategist with a passion for framing and reframing positive social impact narratives.
-She has 15 years of experience in philanthropy, movement building, social innovation, and strategic communications.
-She's also skilled in leadership coaching, human-centered design thinking, decision architecture, agile project management, and adaptive leadership.

 **Country and year**.
 Kenya, December 2021 – December 2022